Pickering Nuclear Generating Station

 Pickering Nuclear Generating Station is a Canadian nuclear power station located on the north shore of Lake Ontario in Pickering, Ontario.
-It is one of the oldest nuclear power stations in the world and Canada's third-largest, consisting of eight CANDU reactors.
-Since 2003, two of these units have been defueled and the remaining six produce about 16% of Ontario's power and employ 3,000 workers.
+It is one of the oldest nuclear power stations in the world and Canada's third-largest, with eight CANDU reactors.
+Since 2003, two of these units have been defuelled and deactivated, with two additional units being taken offline as of 2025.
+The remaining four produce about 11% of Ontario's power and employ 3,000 workers.